laravel/docs/controllers.md

 <a name="handling-missing-methods"></a>
 ## Handling Missing Methods

 A catch-all method may be defined which will be called when no other matching method is found on a given controller.
-The method should be named `missingMethod`, and receives the method and parameter array for the request:
+The method should be named `missingMethod` or `__call` (depending upon the type of controller), and receives the method and parameter array for the request:

-#### Defining A Catch-All Method
+#### Defining A Catch-All Method For Basic Controllers

 	public function missingMethod($parameters = array())
+	{
+		//
+	}

+#### Defining A Catch-All Method for resource controllers
+	public function __call($method, $parameters)
 	{
 		//
 	}